cdl-geneseo/geneseo-dictionary/O/Open-container.md

 # Open container

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Open container

 Created by  Unknown User (omh1) on Nov 20, 2012

 (n.)
 To have an opened alcoholic beverage in a public place, often refers to police violation for having this. &quot;I got a ticket for having an open container on Main Street.&quot; Horowitz 2012